mshagirov/pythonlab/_01-introduction/08_containers.md

 </script></pre></div>

-- If you have an iterator object with key-value pairs, e.g., a list of tuples `[('name', 'Hatta'), ('occupation', 'Hatter'), ...]`, you can use the iterator as an argument to `dict(...)` constructor to create a new dictionary.
+- If you have an iterator object with key-value pairs, e.g., a list of tuples `[(key1, value1), (key2, value2), ...]`, you can use the iterator as an argument to the `dict()` constructor to create a new dictionary.
-- To add a new key-value pair to an existing `dict` just assign the value to the new key.
+- To add a new key-value pair to an existing `dict`, or modify a value of an already present key just assign the value to the key.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>